Church of St. Wenceslaus (New Prague, Minnesota): History

 The group of immigrants who settled New Prague had originally settled around Dubuque, Iowa, but many of them died of cholera.
-Four men from the community traveled up the Mississippi River to Saint Paul, in search of a healthier climate.
+Four men from the community traveled up the Mississippi River to Saint Paul in search of a healthier climate.
 They met with Catholics in the area who advised them that Benedictines from Saint John's Abbey near Saint Cloud, Minnesota, were helping settlers find land.
 The explorers from the Czech community got lost, though, and ended up following the Minnesota River to Shakopee instead.
 They found that there was ample land to the south, so the four men purchased land and brought their families north from Iowa.

 The parish of St. Wenceslaus was organized in 1856, and a log church was built the following year.
 The log church was destroyed by fire in 1864, so a more permanent building was erected in 1866, built of brick and stone.
-As the parish grew, though, more room was needed.
-Father Francis Tichy directed the building of the new church, which was designed by St. Paul architect Hermann Kretz.
+As the parish grew, more room was needed.
+Father Francis Tichy directed the building of the new church, which was designed by Saint Paul architect Hermann Kretz.
 The building was originally slated to cost $53,000, but cost overruns raised the cost to $85,000.
 As a result of dissatisfaction over the costs, Father Tichy resigned from the parish in 1906, and his successor Father Jaroslav Cermak oversaw the completion of the building.
 Archbishop John Ireland dedicated the new building on July 7, 1907.